Mayo Clinic Care Network Content

 • Write down key personal information, including any major stresses or recent life changes.

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
-For Parkinson's disease, some basic questions to ask your doctor include:
+Your time with your care team is limited, so preparing a list of questions ahead of time can help you make the most of your time together.
+For Parkinson's disease, some basic questions to ask include:

 • What's the most likely cause of my symptoms?